h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 ## Task 6: H2O AutoML Classification in Flow

-Our dataset should already be in our Flow instance; go to your Flow instance, by either clicking the link we mentioned at the beginning of the tutorial or switching to the tab that you opened earlier.
+Our dataset should already be in our Flow instance; go to your Flow instance, by either clicking the link we mentioned at the beginning of the self-paced course or switching to the tab that you opened earlier.

 Your Flow instance should look similar to the one below: